farkon00/clisd.py/README.md

   ---
   * event : str - name of event.
 [More about events](https://developer.mozilla.org/en-US/docs/Web/Events)
   * action : function = lambda e: None - function that will be called on event

+  Methods :
+  ---
+  ### Event.aplly
+  `def apply (target)`

+  Applies an event for `target`.

+  Arguments :
+  ---
+  * target : JS EventTarget - target, which will be used for addEventListener

 # Functions
   ## render_page